 Sneakers designed for a laidback, "cool" vibe that is built for lifestyle wear right from the get-go.

 Brands are now blending elements of performance and casual appeal in basically every sneaker.
 One can hardly go wrong with a sports-inspired sneaker or a simple casual shoe.

 Shoes sharing the same inspiration, history, materials, or technologies are routinely assembled under one compilation for the convenience of those who may wish to categorize or label their own collection as such.
 The classic collections like the Adidas Originals, Air Max 1, Air Force 1, new balance classic sneakers, and the Classic Leather head the pack of frequently asked about collections.

 Vans Leather Slip-On History

-Formerly known as the “Vans Style #98,” the classic Vans Slip-On was created in the year 1977.
-Since the inception of the silhouette and its introduction to the masses, it has gained quite some popularity, and it has received its official name as the Vans Slip-On.
+It is formerly known as the “Vans Style #98,” the classic Vans Slip-On, was created in the year 1977.
+Since the inception of the Vans Slip-On shoe silhouette and its introduction to the masses, the low-top shoe has gained some popularity especially among the skating and surfing community in California and later on all over the United States, after receiving its official name as the Vans Slip-On.

-The classic Vans Slip-On was the brand’s spearhead when making its way into the lifestyle category.
+The classic Vans Slip-On was one of the brand’s lead design as it made its way into the lifestyle sneaker category.
 It was efficient for the brand as the silhouette’s design inspiration is not from the sport but from a boat shoe which was at one of Van Doren’s old company before Vans.